Astrometric mock observations for determining the local dark matter density: The mock data

 As well as the model components, we assume the tracer density profile to be

-where $\nu_{\rm trac}(0)$ is a constant, and we set $h_{\rm trac}=200~{\rm pc}$.
-We assume that the tracer stars are uniformly distributed on $xy$-plane at a height above the plane: $\nu_{\rm trac}$ depends only on $z$.
+where we set $h_{\rm trac}=200~{\rm pc}$.
+We assume that the tracer stars are uniformly distributed on the $xy$-plane at a height above the plane.
 Thus, we can place tracer stars at random in spatial coordinates according to Eq. (\ref{tracer_density}).

 The vertical velocity dispersion profile can be calculated by Eq. (\ref{sigma_z}) using the assumed model: